29 Amazing Things To Do In La Paz, Mexico + Travel Tips

 22. Take a two-day trip to Cabo Pulmo

-Sea lovers will definitely need to visit Cabo Pulmo and enjoy the laid-back atmosphere of the so popular fishing village which became a marine park and UNESCO natural site for the protected marine life of its coast.
+Sea lovers will definitely want to visit Cabo Pulmo and enjoy the laid-back atmosphere of this popular fishing village, which has become a marine park and a UNESCO World Heritage Site due to its protected marine life.

-INSIDER TIPS – if you are into cetaceans and you want to see the blue whales, you must go to Loreto from December to March.
+INSIDER TIPS – If you’re into cetaceans and want to see blue whales, you must visit Loreto from December to March.
 They are incredible creatures that alone make the trip worth it.

 23. Go whale watching in Magdalena Bay

-I haven’t seen any organized tour from La Paz, however, if you rent a car, you can reach Adolfo Lopez Mateos, the best place in Baja California close to La Paz where to see the gray whales.
+I haven’t seen any organized tours from La Paz; however, if you rent a car, you can reach Adolfo Lopez Mateos, the best place in Baja California close to La Paz, where you can see the gray whales.

 It’s an amazing and surreal experience to be able to see them so close by and even touch them.
 I am not sure if it’s the only place on earth where you can have such a personal encounter with a whale, it’s certainly unique.